neginkheirmand/Kosaraju-s-Algorithm/README.md

 these are only some of the existing paths.

-Now you can probably tell what a strongly connected component is, its a node of the graph that can reach any other node of the directed graph.
+Now you can probably tell what a strongly connected component is, it's a node of the graph that can reach any other node of the directed graph.

 Another definition you will need to know is the transpose of a directed graph which is basically the same graph but with inverted edges or links.